quicwg/base-drafts/draft-ietf-quic-http.md

   SETTINGS_MAX_HEADER_LIST_SIZE (0x6):
   : The default value is unlimited.

-Settings values of the format `0x?a?a` are reserved to exercise the requirement that unknown parameters be ignored.
+Setting identifiers of the format `0x?a?a` are reserved to exercise the requirement that unknown identifiers be ignored.
 Such settings have no defined meaning.
 Endpoints SHOULD include at least one such setting in their SETTINGS frame.
 Endpoints MUST NOT consider such settings to have any meaning upon receipt.

 Because the setting has no defined meaning, the value of the setting can be any value the implementation selects.

 Additional settings MAY be defined by extensions to HTTP/QUIC.

-#### Initial SETTINGS Values
+#### Initialization

 When a 0-RTT QUIC connection is being used, the client's initial requests will be sent before the arrival of the server's SETTINGS frame.
 Clients MUST store